hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/writings_prose_and_poems/413_the_east_and_the_west.md

 never very skilful in those two departments of art.
 By imitating the Europeans we at the utmost can only produce one or two Ravi Varmas among us!
-But far better than such artists are our Patuas (painter) who do the Châlchitras (Arch shaper frames over the images of deities, with Paurânika pictures.) of our goddesses, in Bengal.
+But far better than such artists are our Patuas (painter) who do the Chālchitras (Arch shaper frames over the images of deities, with Paurānika pictures.) of our goddesses, in Bengal.
 They display in their work at least a boldness in the brilliancy of their colours.
 The paintings of Ravi Varma and others make one hide one's face from shame!
-Far better are those gilded pictures of Jaipur and the Chalchitra of the goddess Durgâ that we have had from old times.
+Far better are those gilded pictures of Jaipur and the Chalchitra of the goddess Durgā that we have had from old times.
 I shall reserve my reflections on the European arts of sculpture and painting for some future occasion.
 That is too vast a subject to enter upon here.